cloudd901/MagicWheel/README.md

 - EntryRemove(UniqueID);
   - Uses an ID provided by EntryAdd.
 - EntriesClear();

-Spin
+  - Clears the EntryList.
+- ShuffleEntries();
+  - Randomizes the EntryList.

+Action
-- Wheel.IsSpinning;
+- Wheel.IsBusy;
   - Returns true if the wheel is actively spinning.
-- Spin();
+- Start();
-- or Spin(SpinDirection, SpinPowerType, SpinStrength);
+- or Start(animDirection, randPowerType, randStrength);
-  - SpinDirection can be Clockwise or CoutnerClockwise.
+  - animDirection can be Clockwise or CoutnerClockwise.
-  - SpinPowerType can be Weak, Average, Strong, Super, Random, or Manual.
+  - randPowerType can be Infinite, Weak, Average, Strong, Super, Random, or Manual.
-  - If SPT is Manual, the SpinStrength can be set from 1 - 11.
+    - If rPT is Manual, the randStrength will set the number of rotations +-3 random.
+  - randStrength doesn't do anything if rPT is not Manual.
 - Stop();

 Other